 7 people favorited this theater

-A vast cinema on the seafront, catering to both residents and tourists, this is the largest cinema in the U.K. still showing films, although live shows are also part of the programming these days.
+A vast cinema on the seafront, catering to both residents and tourists.
+In January 2014 when it was closed, this was the largest single screen cinema in the U.K. still showing films, although live shows were also part of the programming.

-Further more radical alterations took place in 1968 when the fine Italian facade in white faiance tiles was panelled in (most survives underneath) and the stage greatly extended over the adjoining site (which used to house the Palladium Cinema).
+Further more radical alterations took place in 1968 when the fine Italian style facade in white faiance tiles was covered with plain panels (most survives underneath) and the stage greatly extended over the adjoining site (which used to house the Palladium Cinema).